Mohit-Kumar-Gupta-19/Mohit-Kumar-Gupta-19/README.md

 - 👋 Hi, I’m @Mohit-Kumar-Gupta-19
 - 👀 I’m interested in ...Travelling
-- 🌱 I’m currently learning ...FRONTEND
+- 🌱 I’m currently learning ...FRONTEND & BACKEND
 - 💞️ I’m looking to collaborate on ...coding
 - 📫 How to reach me ...mohitguptakr45@gmail.com